ncalc/ncalc/README.md

 ## Project Description

-NCalc is a mathematical expressions evaluator in .NET.
-NCalc can parse any expression and evaluate the result, including static or dynamic parameters and custom functions.
+NCalc is a .NET library for evaluating mathematical expressions.
+It can handle various types of expressions, including those with static or dynamic parameters, as well as custom functions.
+It is supported by any target framework that accommodates .NET Standard 2.0.

 For additional information on the technique we used to create this framework please read this article: https://www.codeproject.com/Articles/18880/State-of-the-Art-Expression-Evaluation.